iden3/circom/mkdocs/docs/circom-language/code-quality/inspect.md

 ---
 # Improving security of circuits by using --inspect option

 When using --inspect option, the compiler searches for signals that may be underconstrained.
-In case it finds some, it throws a warning to let the programmer know whichs are those potentially underconstrained signals.
+In case it finds some, it throws a warning to let the programmer know which are those potentially underconstrained signals.
 For instance, the compiler throws a warning when some input or output signal of a subcomponent in a template do not appear in any constraint of the father component.
 In case this is intended, the programmer can use the underscore notation '_' to inform the compiler that such a situation is as expected.
 A warning is also shown when a signal is not used in any constraint in the component it belongs to.
 Let us see several cases where we can find that situation.

 1) The compiler throws a warning if a signal defined in a template do not appear in any constraint of such template for the given instantiation.